hrzndhrn/recode/README.md

 17 18   |
 18 19   |  @doc false
      ...|
-[Moduledoc 13/1] The moudle Elixir.Mycode.AliasOrder is missing @moduledoc.
+[Moduledoc 13/1] The module Elixir.Mycode.AliasOrder is missing @moduledoc.

 File: lib/my_code/deep.ex
-[Moduledoc 1/1] The moudle Elixir.MyCode.Deep is missing @moduledoc.
+[Moduledoc 1/1] The module Elixir.MyCode.Deep is missing @moduledoc.
 [Specs 2/3] Functions should have a @spec type specification.
 [Nesting 6/11] The body is nested too deep (max depth: 2).